Double the revenue, half the stress - the incredible transformation of our leading client after coaching

 • Physical activity replanning (3×45 minutes of high intensity exercise per week)

-According to the American Psychological Association's Stress in America 2023 report, conscious stress management strategies improve managers' mental health by 62% and increase their decision-making ability by 49%.
+According to the American Psychological Association's Stress in America 2023 report, conscious stress management strategies 62% to improve drivers mental health and 49% increase their decision-making ability.

 Sustainability of change